Wildlife Conservation Network

 Based on these submissions, WCN invites full proposals from a limited number of applicants.

 The WCN considers applications for new partnerships on an annual cycle.
 Each year, WCN posts a timeline for receipt of LOIs and proposals.

 3 — Scholarships.
 The WCN Scholarship Program funds graduate education and applied training for community-based conservationists.
 The scholarship provides tuition and living expenses.
 Scholarship awards range from US$5 thousand to US$ 45 thousand.

 4 — Crisis and Recovery Funds.
 Crisis and Recovery Funds invest in projects aimed at protecting a threatened species beyond a singular country and across its entire habitat.

-The Fund consists of two main programs: The Elephant Crisis Fund and the Lion Recovery Fund, and the Pangolin Crisis Fund.
+The Fund consists of three main programs: The Elephant Crisis Fund, the Lion Recovery Fund, and the Pangolin Crisis Fund.
 The Elephant Crisis fund supports projects that focus on anti-poaching, anti-trafficking and demand reduction.
 The Lion Recovery Fund supports ideas and initiatives to recover lions and restore their landscapes.
 The Pangolin Crisis Fund invests in projects to stop the poaching of pangolins and the trade and demand for pangolin products.

 More about the Elephant Crisis Fund

 More about the Lion Recovery Fund